naninovel/docs/docs/guide/localization.md

 ![](https://i.gyazo.com/fde9998597ffedb8a025401bb2f71ce9.png)

 ::: tip EXAMPLE
-Find sample project with compiler localized to Russian language and keyboard layout on GitHub: https://github.com/naninovel/samples/tree/main/unity/compiler-localization
+Check the [compiler localization sample](/guide/samples#compiler-localization) where the compiler is localized to Russian language and keyboard layout.
 :::